Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt from Poem, "Evasion"
+Introduction and Excerpt From "Evasion"

 In Paramahansa Yogananda’s “Evasion,” from Songs of the Soul, all but two of the couplets rime.
 The second and third couplets break the rime pattern and emphasize the separation from the Divine, which breaks the heart of the devotee.